 Monthly returns and payments

 Monthly returns and payments must be lodged with the department within 28 days after the end of the month in which the slaughter took place.

-Example: for the month of July, the return and payment is due to the department on or before 28 August.
+Example: for the month of January, the return and payment are due to the department on or before 28 February.

 As a processor who slaughtered pigs in a month, your return for a month must state, in respect of the month:

 - Business or residential address, not the address of a post office box or post office bag